Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Open-air bath

-The large public bath, where you can enjoy the privately-sourced moor hot spring, has a cypress bath, a tub bath, an open-air bath, a waterfall bath, and a sauna.
-You can enjoy a variety of bathing methods, such as being surrounded by the scent of cypress, feeling like you have the hot spring all to yourself in the tub bath, or bathing in the open air with a sense of freedom.
+The large public bath, where you can fully enjoy the Moor Onsen from their private source, features a cypress bath, pot baths, and an open-air bath, as well as a cascading water massage and a sauna.
+You can enjoy various bathing experiences, from being enveloped in the scent of cypress, to feeling like you have the onsen all to yourself in a pot bath, to bathing in the open air with a sense of freedom.

 Sasai Hotel